 “Traveling – it leaves you speechless then turns you into a storyteller” – said Ibn Battuta, the 14th century Moroccan traveler and explorer.
 Battuta’s adventures and impressions were documented and recorded in the book called Rihla, which means The Journey.
 Thanks to this manuscript, Battuta’s travel stories are remembered and told even today, seven centuries later.
+Do you remember all your travel stories?
+If not, better create a travel journal and make sure everything is documented.

 Traveling enriches people and creates many memorable moments.
 But memories are often elusive.
 In order to be remembered, all the great stories and happenings should be recorded as they happen or shortly after.
 Thanks to the advent of blogging, it is possible not only to create rich and interactive travel journals, but also share them instantly with friends and family.